 Estimates for the number of people with synesthesia range from 1 in 200 to 1 in 100,000.
 There are probably many people who have the condition but do not realize what it is.
 Synesthesia runs strongly in families, but the precise mode of inheritance has yet to be ascertained.
 Synesthesia is also sometimes reported by individuals under the influence of psychedelic drugs, after a stroke, during a temporal lobe epilepsy seizure, or as a result of blindness or deafness.

 For scientists, synesthesia presents an intriguing problem.
 Studies have confirmed that the phenomenon is biological, automatic and apparently unlearned, distinct from both hallucination and metaphor.
 The condition runs in families and is more common among women than men, researchers now know.
 But until recently, researchers could only speculate about the causes of synesthesia.
 Now, however, modern behavioral, brain-imaging and molecular genetic tools hold exciting promise for uncovering the mechanisms that drive synesthesia and researchers hope for better understanding how the brain normally organizes perception and cognition.

+Over 60 types of synesthesia have been reported.
 In one common form of synesthesia, known as grapheme color synesthesia or color-graphemic synesthesia, letters or numbers are perceived as inherently colored, while in ordinal linguistic personification, numbers, days of the week and months of the year evoke personalities.